Ecological footprint: definition, calculator and examples

-Not all countries exert the same pressure on the Earth.
-In fact, the ecological footprint of a country is calculated from the ecological footprint of its inhabitants.
+Not all countries exert the same pressure on the Earth and the ecological footprint of a country is calculated from the ecological footprint of its inhabitants.

 According to the Global Footprint Network, in 2016 the global ecological footprint was 2.7 hag for a biocapacity of 1.6 hag.
 This means that 1.7 planets were needed to cover the needs of humans that year.

 Source: Global Footprint Network